SEX AND HIV

 - New London, Connecticut Military court hears appeal of HIV positive sailor convicted of aggravated assault for infecting two women, one of whom he marries.

 - Westminster, Maryland 47-year-old HIV positive man who sexually assaulted his 8-year-old stepgrandson gets sentence of 60 years in prison.
-The boy tests
+The boy tests negative for HIV.

 - Dauphin County, Pennsylvania Female sex worker gets seven years for reckless endangerment—being HIV positive and having sex.